Professional, short version

 Life has taken some unexpected turns since then.
 My first novel never sold.
 My lectureship ended, and I wasn’t certain what might follow it.
 I remained in the Boston area for a few years, freelancing and adjuncting.
 I was especially fortunate to work with students in Lesley University’s low-residency MFA program in creative writing, where I led online courses in book reviewing, and to begin publishing articles and reviews in The Writer magazine, where I am now a contributing editor.
 In 2004, I launched a free monthly newsletter, The Practicing Writer, which focuses on the craft and business of writing fiction, poetry, and creative nonfiction.

-In early 2007, I moved to New York City, where I currently hold a full-time, writing-intensive job at The City University of New York (alma mater to both of my parents).
+In early 2007, I moved to New York City to assume a full-time, writing-intensive job at The City University of New York (alma mater to both of my parents).
 I also began studying poetry, mainly via online courses, and am very pleased to have integrated poetry-writing into my formerly all-prose practice.
 Among the newer publications and websites I began writing for is Fiction Writers Review, where I was named a contributing editor in late 2010.